Vitamin K is a fat-soluble vitamin known as “antihaemorrhagic”.

 Vitamin K is so vital, that without it we would not be able to stop bleeding.
 Vitamin K synthesizes coenzymes that stimulate the proteins that are associated with helping our blood to clot.
-People who don’t have enough Vitamin K in their systems may suffer from nose bleeds and/or excessive bruising .
+People who don’t have enough Vitamin K in their systems may suffer from frequent nose bleeds and/or excessive bruising.

 Infants with a Vitamin K deficiency can progress to internal hemorrhaging of the skull.

-Since Vitamin K is synthesized in our intestines (much like most B-vitamins), it is believed that it is uncommon to have a Vitamin K deficiency, assuming you have a healthy digestive system.
+Since Vitamin K is synthesized in our intestines (much like most B-vitamins), it is believed that a Vitamin K deficiency is uncommon.
+(This assumes that you have a healthy digestive system.)
 However, with the numerous over-the-counter products for constipation, diarrhea, heart burn, stomach upset, bloating, and flatulence, just how healthy are most people’s digestive systems?

 Conditions Related to Vitamin K Deficiency